nfarrux2197/nfarrux2197/README.md

 ---

 <div align="center">

-**"Code is like humor.
-When you have to explain it, it’s bad."**
+  <i>"Code is like humor.
+When you have to explain it, it’s bad."</i>
-— Cory House (но я с этим полностью согласен)

 </div>